carlosgj/ashcomm/README.md

 The program writes a few lines of information to STDOUT and provides an ever-growing line of dots to show progress.
-Setting the verbose option causes a bunch of debugging information to be printed to STDOUT, most of which is variable printouts that I used for debugging.
+Setting the verbose option causes a bunch of debugging information to be printed to STDOUT, most of which are variable printouts that I used for debugging.